-Series 66 Uniform Combined State Law Examination
+Series 66, the Uniform Combined State Law Examination

-- Makes recommendations or gives investment advice
+- Makes investment recommendations or otherwise gives investment advice

 - Manages client accounts or portfolios

 - Determines which recommendations or advice regarding securities should be given

 - Solicits, offers, or negotiates for the sale of or sells investment advice

 - Supervises employees who perform any of the above tasks

 The Uniform Securities Act of 1956 was a federal law designed to act as a model for states to create their own securities regulation laws.
 It has been amended and revised several times since then.

 Series 66 consists of 100 multiple choice questions and covers four broad topics: